qTip2/qTip2/docs/content.md

 ```

 ### Notes
-* Button only appears if a title is present e.g. [title.text](#contenttitletext) is defined and valid.
+* Button only appears if a title is present e.g. [content.title.text](#contenttitletext) is defined and valid.
 * If no valid content is provided, the button will not be created.